jogold/cloudstructs/src/ssl-server-test/README.md

 Test a server/host for SSL/TLS on schedule and get notified when the overall rating is not satisfactory.

-This construct is using the [Qualys SSL Labs API](https://www.ssllabs.com).
+This construct uses the [Qualys SSL Labs API](https://www.ssllabs.com).

 ## Usage